Joy Green, Legal Director

-Alexandra Santamaria supports the Deportation Defense Houston Project.
+Alexandra Santamaria supports the Harris County Immigrant Legal Services Fund (ILSF).
 She received her Bachelor of Arts degree in Liberal Arts from Thomas Aquinas College in Santa Paula, California in 2018.
 This education culminated in her Senior Thesis titled, “Be a philosopher, but amidst all your philosophy, be still a man: A Resolution of Humean Epistemology.”

 Now she is back in her native city, Houston, eager to dedicate her time to immigrant detainees seeking justice.